 7. Shop Smart (And Avoid Tourist Souvenir Shops)

 The classic tourist trap?
 Overpriced shops selling generic souvenirs to tourists.
 Instead: Shop local by avoiding big stores and opt for handmade items from markets or independent businesses.
-If you’re in a place where bargaining is common, don’t be afraid to haggle (politely, of course).
+If you’re in a place where bargaining is common, don’t be afraid to haggle (but politely, of course).

 8. Ask Locals for Recommendations